neil-ca-moore/neil-ca-moore.github.io/_drafts/2015-10-04-moving-to-industry.markdown

 # What I love about working in industry

 I've explained that I like working in industry, I'm going to go into a bit more detail on why.
+I have spent more time in industry than academia, never having even done a postdoc.
+I hope that my impressions of academia are not too biased.

 The main thing is that I like the engagement levels in industry.
 It's unusual for somebody not to care deeply about whatever you are working on and to be intensely interested in the results.
 There are frequent milestones around features, bug fixes, releases and so on.
 Hence there are frequent small milestones to give satisfaction every day.
 I felt academic research worked to longer time horizons of papers, grants and so on.
 Milestones in academia are much more difficult so they come along less often.
 You just cannot be finding novelty every day.